heiniglab/plaque-atlas-mapping/README.md

 Alternatively, we provide a Docker image with all packages installed and files downloaded at: [https://github.com/matmu/cell_type_annotation](https://github.com/matmu/cell_type_annotation).

-We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/](https://www.archmap.bio/#/)
+soon: We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/](https://www.archmap.bio/#/)

 ### Run Script